-Save a copy of the program ball.py and confirm that the copy runs as the original.
+Save a copy of the program ball.m and confirm that the copy runs as the original.
 You are now supposed to introduce errors in the code, one by one.
-For each error introduced, save and run the program, and comment how well Python's response corresponds to the actual error.
+For each error introduced, save and run the program, and comment how well Matlab's response corresponds to the actual error.
 When you are finished with one error, re-set the program to correct behavior (and check that it works!) before moving on to the next error.

-- a) Insert the word hello on the empty line above the assignment to v0. - b) Remove the # sign in front of the comment initial velocity. - c) Remove the = sign in the assignment to v0. - d) Change the reserved word print into pint. - e) Change the calculation of y to y = v0t. - f) Change the line print y to print x. - g) Replace the statement by y = v0t - (1/2)gt2
+- a) Insert the word hello on the empty line above the assignment to v0. - b) Remove the % sign in front of the comment initial velocity. - c) Remove the = sign in the assignment to v0. - d) Change the symbol ^ into . - e) Change the calculation of y to y = v0t. - f) Write x on the line just above where y is calculated.